chindowns/responsive-portfolio/README.md

 # Responsive Portfolio
 Michael Downs portfolio site is a responsive design that renders well on a variety of devies, window and screen sizes.
 This site can quickly be adapted to a template or resused for many portfolios in tech or creative.
+- Index page is all About Michael.
+- Portfolio page links to different completed projects.
+- Contact page provides an email form to Michael.

 ## Site Picture